BuZZ-T/nipple/README.md

 ##### Differences between sound libraries

 * **[playsound](https://github.com/TaylorSMarks/playsound)** is not able to stop the currently playing sound.
 So trying to start a sound file, while one is already playing, will queue it and play it after the currently playing sound has stopped.
 That also means that pressing a shortcut multiple times will play the sound multiple times.
-Playsound on macOS does not support playing *.ogg files, *.mp3 is used instead.
+Playsound on macOS does not support playing *.ogg files.
 * **[pygame](https://github.com/pygame/pygame)** is a library for 2D game development.
 So you install much more stuff than you actually need just for playing a sound file.
 But it is able to pause the currently playing sound on starting a new one.
 Also initializing pygame needs a notable cpu load in idle when `nipple.py` is running.

 So choose your weapon at your taste.